AlexsLemonade/alsf-scpca/README.md

 In particular, `nextflow` creates a separate work directory for every task: these will appear by default (for local tasks) in the `workflows/work` directory if the command is invoked from `workflows`.
 As the work directories can get large, it is helpful to have a single location to keep track of and purge as needed.

+## Running locally

+⚠️ Running workflows in this repository locally is not something to take lightly!
+It is fine for a quick test, and useful for development, but note that most of the workflows here use very large data files, which will have to be downloaded locally to run.
+Workflow processing may require large amounts of RAM and time, so the following example commands will rarely be used, and are mostly for illustration. ⚠️

 The basic command to run a workflow will look something like the following:

 ```